Doctoral School of Geography and Regional Sciences

 Please note that the Dean of Studies has the right to appoint further examiners if deemed appropriate.

-Step 9: Submission of hard copy
+Step 9: Electronic Submission

 After submitting your thesis electronically via UGO, please wait for the approval of your supervisor.